Whether you are a Christian or not, this quote is worrisome:

 There are a few verses which would be used again and again to defend the “patriarch”‘s notions.
 For example, “the husband is the head of the wife as Christ also is the head of the church” (head in that context is not an idiom for leadership) is a popular one.

 Patriarchy is wrong, as:

 Obedience to man can never be more important than obedience to God.
-Even the name of their philosophy – patriarchy – speak of man-centredness.
+Even the name of their philosophy – patriarchy – speak of man-centeredness.

 Nothing in the creation order or creation purpose suggest male leadership.
 Eve was made as a helpmeet for him.
 Helpmeet for him is a combination of two Hebrew words, “Ezer Kenegdo.”
-Ezer, “help,” is mostly used of God coming to help a man in trouble.
+Ezer, “help,” is mostly used to refer to God coming to help a man in trouble.
 It is NEVER used in Scripture to denote a subordinate helping a superior.
-In fact, some commenters claim ezer should be translated strength, not helper.
+In fact, some commenters claim ezer should be translated “strength”, not “helper”.

 Kenegdo (meet for him) simply means, “facing,” “as if facing him,” or “standing opposite to him,” which suggest a face to face relationship (not one of them above or below the other).

 Nothing in the New or Old Testament tells men that they should rule the household.
-However, one verse mentions that Paul want widows to remarry and rule households.
+However, one verse mentions that Paul wants widows to remarry and rule households.